Iraidge/iraidge/README.md

 - 🎮 Playing and creating video games
 - 💻 Exploring computer science and new technologies
 - 🎶 Music — From lo-fi to Rock, and even sometimes classical!
-- 📚 Books — My usual preferences are sci-fi, technology and games related books.
+- 📚 Books — My usual preferences are sci-fi, technology and game related books.

 ---